eikopf/impc/README.md

 7. commands are executed in-order, and only assignment commands can yield side-effects (namely value-binding);
 8. `while` and `if` commands behave with the expected semantics.

 These properties admit the single interesting characteristic of IMP: it is can be aggressively optimised.
-In general, commands can be arbitrarily reordered so long as the order of assignment commands is preserved, and even then it can often be shown that arbitrary reorderings of assignment commands are valid (i.e. they are disjoint).
+In general, commands can be arbitrarily reordered so long as the order of assignment commands is preserved, and even then it can often be shown that arbitrary reorderings of assignment commands are valid (i.e. if they are disjoint).
 In more complex situations, these properties can be used to unroll, inline, or almost entirely erase `while` and `if` commands.

 ```antlr
 grammar IMP;